manticoresoftware/manticoresearch/docs/conf_options_reference/searchd_program_configuration_options.rst

 Limit (in milliseconds) that prevents the query from being written to the query log.
 Optional, default is 0 (all queries are written to the query log).
-This directive specifies that only queries with execution times that exceed the specified limit will be logged.
+This directive specifies that only queries with execution times that exceed the specified limit will be logged (this value also may be expressed with time :ref:`suffix <special_suffixes>`, but use it with care and don't confuse yourself with name of the value itself, containing '_msec').

 .. _query_log: